-Heat the upper bearing (14) to a uniform temperature no higher than $250^{\circ}$ F ( $120^{\circ}$ C).
-Slide the bearing onto the shaft until it is fully seated against the shaft shoulder.
+Heat the bearings (26 and 45) to a uniform temperature no higher than 250°F (120°C).
+Slide each bearing onto the shaft until it is fully seated against the shaft shoulder.
 This should be done quickly, in one continuous motion, to prevent the bearing from cooling and sticking on the shaft.